Keeping The Spirit of The Work

 The Work is about making friends with reality.
 It is not about figuring things out.
 The Work is about finding the truth.
 Finding reality and taking it in fully.
 And noticing that peace follows when the truth is accepted.

 The Work is not analysis, or psychotherapy.
 It is not journaling.
 It is not diagnosis.
 The Work has one singe purpose: to help us love reality just the way it is.
-This is the spirit of The Work, which we will cover in detail in this chapter.
+This is the spirit of The Work.